Showmick119/Neural-Network-Single-Layer-Perceptron/README.md

-# Binary Classification Neural Network — Single-Layer Perceptron in Java
+# Binary Classification With Neural Networks — Single-Layer Perceptron in Java

 This project implements a fully functional **single-layer neural network** (perceptron) in Java, designed to predict whether a person is a fan of LLMs based on their **Big Five personality traits**.
 It demonstrates how foundational machine learning models can be built from scratch using clean **Object-Oriented Programming (OOP)** design principles.